-1.4.1 - Structured feedback for design and review of syllabus - semester wise / is received from Students Teachers Employers Alumni• All 4 of the above
+1.4.1 - Structured feedback for design and review of syllabus - semester wise / is received from Students Teachers Employers Alumni

+• All 4 of the above
-File Description Documents

-Upload relevant supporting document View File
+File Description Documents Upload relevant supporting document View File

-1.4.2 - Feedback processes of the may be classified as follows • Feedback collected and analysed
+1.4.2 - Feedback processes of the institution may be classified as follows and

+Feedback collected, analysed and action has been taken
-File Description Documents

-Upload relevant supporting document View File
+File Description Documents Upload relevant supporting document View File

 TEACHING-LEARNING AND EVALUATION

 2.1 - Student Enrollment and Profile

 2.1.1 - Demand Ratio

 2.1.1.1 - Number of seats available during the year

-631

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document View File

 2.1.2 - Total number of seats filled against reserved categories (SC, ST, OBC, Divyangjan, etc.) as per applicable reservation policy during the year (Excluding Supernumerary Seats)

-2.1.2.1 - Number of actual stude nts admitted from the reserved categories during the year
+2.1.2.1 - Number of actual students admitted from the reserved categories during the year

-354

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document View File

 2.2 - Catering to Student Diversity

 2.2.1 - The institution assesses the learning levels of the students and organises special Programmes for advanced learners and slow learners

 The University identifies slow learners on the basis of their performance in external examinations & sessional work and the University takes all precautions not to stigmatize slow learners in the process of identifying them.
-The students are given few quizzes, spot tests in the 1&2 weeks of classes to identify their level of participation of readiness to learn.
-They are given time to cope up with the demands of the curriculum.
+The students are given quizzes, spot tests in the 1&2 weeks of classes to identify their level of participation and readiness to learn.

-Extra sessions and special classes are conducted for their benefit by the faculty members.
-Counseling sessions are held by all the Departments by following mentor-mentee process, for providing personalized support to students regularly.
-Preparatory classes are held in departments by forming students into groups in a careful manner, so that each group will have a combination of slow learners and advanced learners.
+Extra sessions, special classes are conducted for their benefit.
+Counseling sessions are held by following mentor-mentee process, for providing personalized support to students.
+Preparatory classes are held by forming students into groups, so that each group will have a combination of slow learners and advanced learners.
 The advanced learners explain the concepts to peers by way of group discussion.

 Faculty mentors and respective Heads of Departments regularly review academic progress and counsel students to improve performance and ensure academic growth.
-Slow learners are given practice assignments, encouraged to engage in social activities, institutional activities to develop social skills.
+Slow learners are given practice assignments, encouraged to engage in social and institutional activities to develop social skills.

-Advanced learners with quick and swift learning abilities are encouraged to participate in national, international competitions of students and also attend seminar and conferences conducted outside the institution.
-Faculty members also guide them for career planning and also in preparation of competitive exams like GATE etc.
+Advanced learners with quick learning abilities are encouraged to participate in national, international competitions of students and also attend seminar and conferences conducted outside the institution.
+Faculty members guide them for career planning and in preparation for competitive exams.